David Brown

 Washington’s wrongful death statute allows the personal representative of the deceased to bring forth a wrongful death claim on behalf of the surviving spouse, children, parents, or siblings of a victim who died because of the wrongful acts of another.
 While no amount of compensation can ever bring your loved one back, our compassionate legal advocates can help you ease the financial burden of the loss through zealous legal representation.

-We successfully navigate through the complexities of slip and fall cases, we keep strategic and meticulous approach to deliver comprehensive legal representation.
+We successfully navigate through the complexities of slip and fall cases, we keep a strategic and meticulous approach to deliver comprehensive legal representation.
 Our efforts pursue justice for those who have suffered injuries due to hazardous conditions.

 From slip and falls to inadequate security or hazardous conditions on another’s property, our dedicated team handles premises liability cases with diligence and determination, ensuring you receive the justice and compensation you deserve.
 No matter what practice area your case falls under, we often rely on information and evidence from first responders and other professionals.